-The behavior of the functions V(t) and W(t) during the design process after the switch point is shown in Fig. 2.
+The behavior of the functions V(t) and W(t) during the process of circuit design after the switching point is shown in Fig. 2.

 Fig. 2 Behavior of the functions V(t) and W(t) in the design process for seven different switch points (from 147 to 267)